California League Most Valuable Player Award

 The California League Most Valuable Player Award (MVP) is an annual award given to the best player in minor league baseball's California League.
 In 1941, John Jorgensen won the first ever California League MVP Award.
 After the cancellation of the 2020 season, the league was known as the Low-A West in 2021 before reverting to the California League name in 2022.

-First basemen, with 13 winners, have won the most among infielders, followed by shortstops (7), third basemen (5), and second basemen (4).
+First basemen, with 14 winners, have won the most among infielders, followed by shortstops (7), third basemen (5), and second basemen (4).
 Ten catchers have also won the award.
 Seven players who won the award were pitchers.
 Twenty-nine outfielders have won the MVP Award, the most of any position.
 Six players played during seasons for which position information is unavailable.

-Seventeen players from the Brooklyn/Los Angeles Dodgers Major League Baseball (MLB) organization have won the MVP Award, more than any other, followed by the San Diego Padres organization (8); the California/Los Angeles Angels and San Francisco Giants organizations (6); the Minnesota Twins organization (5); the St. Louis Cardinals organization (4); the Colorado Rockies, Kansas City/Oakland Athletics, Milwaukee Brewers, and Seattle Mariners organization (3); the Arizona Diamondbacks, Baltimore Orioles, Boston Red Sox, Cincinnati Reds, Pittsburgh Pirates, and Tampa Bay Devil Rays organizations (2); and the Chicago Cubs, Cleveland Indians, Florida Marlins, Houston Astros, and New York Mets organizations (1).
+Eighteen players from the Brooklyn/Los Angeles Dodgers Major League Baseball (MLB) organization have won the MVP Award, more than any other, followed by the San Diego Padres organization (8); the California/Los Angeles Angels and San Francisco Giants organizations (6); the Minnesota Twins organization (5); the St. Louis Cardinals organization (4); the Colorado Rockies, Kansas City/Oakland Athletics, Milwaukee Brewers, and Seattle Mariners organization (3); the Arizona Diamondbacks, Baltimore Orioles, Boston Red Sox, Cincinnati Reds, Pittsburgh Pirates, and Tampa Bay Devil Rays organizations (2); and the Chicago Cubs, Cleveland Indians, Florida Marlins, Houston Astros, and New York Mets organizations (1).
 Six players competed for teams that were unaffiliated with Major League Baseball organizations.